BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-IO's-&-Categories.md

 !!! tip inline end
     Categories are very useful for notifications that you are going to be sending players multiple times and want to create a unified, consistent look and sound.
-Custom categories are user-created presets for any notify event.
-They shorten your events and enable you to change how a notification of a certain category looks in one central place.
-They do not allow you to set a message though as the message is an argument of the `notify` event!
+Custom categories are user-created presets for any notify action.
+They shorten your actions and enable you to change how a notification of a certain category looks in one central place.
+They do not allow you to set a message though as the message is an argument of the `notify` action!

 ```YAML title="Custom Categories Example Configuration"
 notifications: